seddy21/Halo3C-Collector/README.md

 **InfluxDB Setup**

 1. Visit: https://influxdata.com/downloads/ to download and install the latest InfluxDB.
-2. Once Influx is installed, open a web-browser to port 8888 of your Influx server.
+2. Once Influx is installed and running, open a web-browser to port 8888 of your Influx server.
 This should take you to Chronograf.
 3. Click on the “Crown” icon (InfluxDB Admin) in the left nav. bar
 4. Create a new Database and give it a name.
 VapeDetectors is “default” in the powershell listener script.
 5. The “autogen” retention policy will keep data indefinitely.
 You cannot edit the autogen policy.